matrix-org/gsoc/IDEAS.md

 **Difficulty**: Hard

 **Knowledge pre-req**: 3D graphics, WebGL, Operational Transform theory all a plus.
 Would likely require optimisations and/or extensions to the server to support storing object graphs in Matrix.

 **Potential mentor**: Matthew Hodgson ([github](https://github.com/ara4n))

-### Internationalising Matrix

-None of the Matrix clients are currently internationalised.
-This is a real shame, especially given that the core dev team is made up of many different nationalities (English, French, Norwegian, etc).
-This would be an easy but very useful project to go through implementing consistent internationalisation support across all of our reference clients and servers, working with the wider Matrix opensource community to source translations as required.

-**Expected results**: Architectural support for i18n in all reference matrix clients and servers, and implementations of at least 4 languages (translation provided by the wider community).

-**Difficulty**: Easy / Moderate

-**Knowledge pre-req**: Basic Javascript, iOS, Android.

-**Potential mentor**: David Baker ([github](https://github.com/dbkr))

-### Music jamming over Matrix

-The Matrix team built a "MIDI over Matrix" proof of concept called RemoteJam for TechCrunch Disrupt London 2014 - this was a simple Network MIDI to Matrix bridge which persisted network MIDI traffic into Matrix, and then transcribed it using javascript to musical notation.
-This project would extend or reimplement this hack to build a full remote musical jamming solution for Matrix, with no single points of failure or ownership over the resulting music.
-Users anywhere on the net would be able to play together via MIDI, storing the data into Matrix for posterity and letting the public listen and view the transcription in realtime.

-**Expected results**: one remote jamming web application powered by Matrix, and a MIDI<->Matrix bridge.

-**Difficulty**: Moderate/Hard

-**Knowledge pre-req**: Some knowledge of MIDI and music useful.
-Javascript/HTML5/React/CSS for the web application.
-Python or similar for the basis MIDI<->Matrix application service bridge.
-Knowledge of statistics useful for understanding quantising algorithms for transcribing MIDI.

-**Potential mentor**: Matthew Hodgson ([github](https://github.com/ara4n))

-### IoT Dashboard with Matrix

-Matrix is ideal as a platform for the Internet of Things: simple, federated, persistent communication would allow devices and hubs to communicate with services and one another in a unified, open and extensible way.
-IoT devices and hubs could send their data into Matrix which would distibute and store it as necessary.

-This project would involve input into a set of standards for such devices to put data into Matrix as well as client of some kind for visualising, analysing and orchestrating the data from these devices and potentially interacting with them.
-This could take the form of a webapp which reads the data from Matrix (using the React SDK) and/or similar mobile clients.
-The client would display a list of all of my devices that were feeding data into the system and a summary of the data they're sending, allowing me to view a summary of recent data or get more detail and potentially plot graphs of the data from devices (for example, the current temperature of my home thermostat and its trend over the last month).

-It's important that the system is open and usable by others, so specifying a format for data that's as flexible as possible whilst also providing rich, detailed information from each type of device would be an interesting problem.

-**Expected results**: one IoT dashboard web application, with some IoT devices integrated via the Matrix client-server API.
-Optionally also IoT application services for analysing/aggregating/visualising the resulting IoT data en mass.

-**Difficulty**: Moderate

-**Knowledge pre-req**: Javascript/HTML5/React/CSS for web application.
-Python or similar for IoT application services if using our reference application service framework.

-**Potential mentor**: Matthew Hodgson ([github](https://github.com/ara4n))